Spring Courses

 This course encourages self-reflection about such topics as leadership style and bringing the best in those whom one serves.
 It seeks to reveal the contours of leadership (rather than details) so as to engender an understanding of leadership as an art in the sense of the ancient Greek word techne.
 It does not focus on operationalizing one’s vision in a school.
 This course requires a personal mentor.

-Sophocles’s Oedipus the King and Aeschylus’s The Eumenides.
+Recommended texts: Sophocles’s Oedipus the King and Aeschylus’s The Eumenides.
 Links to free, online versions will be provided in the course.